“Design is not just what it looks like and feels like. Design is how it works.” –Steve Jobs

-Many commercial building's heating and cooling systems use RTUs (the green boxes on flat roofs) The RTUs are required to continuously pull fresh air into commercial buildings for the health of the occupants.
+Many commercial building's heating and cooling systems use Rooftop Package Units (RTUs, the green boxes on flat roofs) The RTUs are required to continuously pull some fresh air into commercial buildings for the health of the occupants.
 The 1980's showed how important this fresh air flow is.
-ASHRAE , the HVAC standards organization, lowered the minimum fresh air levels required in commercial buildings in order to lower energy costs.
+ASHRAE , the HVAC standards organization, lowered the minimum fresh air levels required in commercial buildings in order to lower energy costs during the second energy crisis.
 The results were immediate and unpleasant.
 Lowering fresh air requirements gave way to a new health problem called the "sick building syndrome".
 In 1989 ASHRAE reversed course and reset the fresh air standards back to pre-1980 levels.
 The sick building syndrome quickly faded from the news and is no longer considered a major health problem.

 With the installation of Sunreps' collectors, all of a building’s required fresh air can be pre-heated by the sun before it is blended with the building's recirculated air.
 The results of incorporating solar pre-heating is a reduction in the need to burn fossil fuel to attain a building's desired indoor air temperature.
 In Seattle, during the heating season a small Sunreps collector system can reduce heating costs from 20-30% on each RTU.

 When a commercial building is calling for cooling the collectors are by-passed and so only non-heated outdoor air is pulled into the RTU.